Hot Tub Chemicals – Your Complete Guide

 Low pH can damage your hot tub over time.
 Acidic water and scaling are both risks of low pH and can damage the inner workings of your spa.
 High pH, meanwhile, can cause cloudy water and hot tub foam.

-Once your water’s alkalinity is balanced, it’s time to test your water to determine the appropriate pH level. pH up is needed if your water tests low while pH down is added if it tests high.
+Once your water’s alkalinity is balanced, it’s time to test your water to determine the appropriate pH level.
+PH up is needed if your water tests low while pH down is added if it tests high.

 5. Hot Tub Shock